fabiovin/gp-data-service-linking-simplification/proposals/JRC/ds-linking-simplification-best-practice.md

 ### 8.5.
 Recommendation id “INSPIRE-NS-Atom-Service-CoupledResource” <a name="rec-atom-service"></a>

+_TO_BE_REVIEW_ in particular, how to express a CoupledResource in a ATOM feed

 | Recommendation class | http://inspire.ec.europa.eu/id/spec/ds-linking-simplification/1.0/ |
 | --- | --- |
 | Target type | ATOM Top Feed definition |